veillette/opticsTextbook/content/Chap10FiberOptics/FiberOptics.md

 ```

-Apart from internal fiber losses, losses may also occur while coupling fibers, see {numref}`figFiberCouplingLoss`.
-This happens when fiber cores are not aligned properly (they are shifted with respect to each other, placed under an angle or there is a gap in between the fibers), when a higher-NA fiber is coupled to a fiber with lower NA, or when the core size of the two fibers is different.
-In case of a mismatch in NA, the lower-NA fiber will support less modes (see Eq. {eq}`eqV`) and the higher order modes will be lost.
-Apart from these issues with connecting fibers, internal reflections between different fiber cores cause losses.
-These reflections occur whenever the index of refraction changes.
-For each type of coupling loss, the loss factor can be easily a few dB, as you can estimate yourself in one of the problems at the end of this chapter.
+Apart from internal fiber losses, losses may also occur while coupling fibers,
+see {numref}`figFiberCouplingLoss`.
+This happens when fiber cores are not
+aligned properly (they are shifted with respect to each other, placed under an
+angle or there is a gap in between the fibers), when a higher-NA fiber is
+coupled to a fiber with lower NA, or when the core size of the two fibers is
+different.
+In case of a mismatch in NA, the lower-NA fiber will support less
+modes (see Eq. {eq}`eq:fiber:v-number`) and the higher order modes will be lost.
+Apart from these issues with connecting fibers, internal reflections between
+different fiber cores cause losses.
+These reflections occur whenever the index
+of refraction changes.
+For each type of coupling loss, the loss factor can be
+easily a few dB, as you can estimate yourself in one of the problems at the end
+of this chapter.
 Therefore care must be taken to couple fibers properly.

 ```{figure} Images/10_14_loss.png
 :name: figFiberCouplingLoss